marcuswhybrow/ray-peat-rodeo/content/1996-09-02-thyroid-function-with-gary-null.md

 [15:10] One of the common stereotypes about low thyroid people is that they are just lethargic and sluggish.
 But a very large group of low thyroid people become hyperactive because of this very high adrenaline compensating for the low blood sugar.

-[[Broda Otto Barnes|Broda Barnes]], who was one of the best thyroid researchers in the '30s and '40s wrote a book called [[Hope for Hypoglycemia -by- Broda Barnes|Hypoglyceamia: It's Your Liver, not Your Mind]] because he found that almost all hypoglycemics were low thyroid, and that the liver simply wasn't able to store enough glycogen to keep their blood sugar steady.
+[[Barnes, Broda Otto|Broda Barnes]], who was one of the best thyroid researchers in the '30s and '40s wrote a book called [[Barnes, Broda [book] Hope for Hypoglycemia|Hypoglyceamia: It's Your Liver, not Your Mind]] because he found that almost all hypoglycemics were low thyroid, and that the liver simply wasn't able to store enough glycogen to keep their blood sugar steady.

 [15:59] The high cholesterol that develops in most people as they age is another thing that, in the '30s and '40s, many researchers recognized that high cholesterol was nothing but an indicator of low thyroid, the same way low blood sugar was mostly an indicator of low thyroid.
 There were published studies in the middle 1930's which showed that when you took out someone's thyroid gland, immediately the cholesterol went up, and when you gave them a thyroid supplement, immediately the cholesterol goes down.